For US residents only.

 What The Mobile Administration Program Offers

-• Your Sandostatin, your schedule.
-Nurses are available outside traditional office hours, including weekends and evenings or even when you are traveling out of town
+Your Sandostatin, your schedule.
+Nurses are available outside traditional office hours, including weekends, evenings, and even when you're traveling out of town

-• Receive Sandostatin injections from a trained professional.
+Receive Sandostatin injections from a trained professional.
 The MAP nurse will let your doctor know you have received your medicine (or injection).
-You will receive your Sandostatin injections in a location convenient to you
+You will receive your Sandostatin injections at a location convenient for you

 How the Mobile Administration Program Works